 - Participate in the classroom, working with children and parents as well as assisting the teacher.

-- Consult with and advises the teacher on classroom organization and curriculum.
+- Consult with and advise the teacher on classroom organization and curriculum.

 - Serve as a resource to individual parents regarding particular concerns.

-- Provide a liaison between parents, teacher, and NSC.
+- Act as a liaison between parents, teacher, and NSC.

 - Assist on a teacher evaluation committee.

 Rebecca Hoyt, Toddlers